abhignakumar/browser-automation-ai-agent/README.md

-# Workflow UI Capture Agent
+# Browser Automation AI Agent

-An intelligent agent that automates web interactions and captures screenshots based on natural language queries.
-The system uses an AI Agent architecture to understand user intents and perform browser automation tasks and captures/screenshots the UI states.
+An AI Agent that automates and executes a workflow/process based on natural language instructions using a web browser and also captures screenshots of the UI states of the workflow.
+The system uses an AI Agent architecture to understand user intents and perform browser automation tasks using Playwright MCP Server and captures/screenshots the UI states.

 ## Features